shahriarHasan09/PlatoonSAFE/README.md

 Implementation of ML Algorithms
 ===============================
-- How the ML algorithms has been integrated (with code snippets)
+- How the ML algorithms has been integrated (with code snippets) AIAlgorithms.cc
-- How data from the last vehicle ae relayed to the LV

 - Which lines of codes a user is required to play with in order to use the algorithms for some other purposes.

+- How data from the last vehicle ae relayed to the LV BaseProtocol

 Implementation of the Braking Strategies